Environmental Initiative Grant Program

 Applicant type: Government Entity Nonprofit

-Location of project: Colorado, Hawaii, Minnesota, Wyoming, Counties in Texas: Angelina County, Brazos County, Burleson County, Cameron County, Grimes County, Hidalgo County, Houston County, Jasper County, Leon County, Madison County, Nacogdoches County, Newton County, Polk County, Robertson County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Starr County, Trinity County, Tyler County, Washington County, Willacy County Expand all
+Location of project: Colorado, Hawaii, Minnesota, Wyoming, Counties in New York: Delaware County, Greene County, Otsego County, Schoharie County, Sullivan County, Ulster County, Counties in Texas: Angelina County, Brazos County, Burleson County, Cameron County, Grimes County, Hidalgo County, Houston County, Jasper County, Leon County, Madison County, Nacogdoches County, Newton County, Polk County, Robertson County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Starr County, Trinity County, Tyler County, Washington County, Willacy County Show all

-Location of residency: Colorado, Hawaii, Minnesota, Wyoming, Counties in Texas: Angelina County, Brazos County, Burleson County, Cameron County, Grimes County, Hidalgo County, Houston County, Jasper County, Leon County, Madison County, Nacogdoches County, Newton County, Polk County, Robertson County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Starr County, Trinity County, Tyler County, Washington County, Willacy County Expand allView website Save Need help writing this grant?
+Location of residency: Colorado, Hawaii, Minnesota, Wyoming, Counties in New York: Delaware County, Greene County, Otsego County, Schoharie County, Sullivan County, Ulster County, Counties in Texas: Angelina County, Brazos County, Burleson County, Cameron County, Grimes County, Hidalgo County, Houston County, Jasper County, Leon County, Madison County, Nacogdoches County, Newton County, Polk County, Robertson County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Starr County, Trinity County, Tyler County, Washington County, Willacy County Show allView website Save

 About this funder: